jethrodaniel/docker-rails/readme.md

 curl https://raw.githubusercontent.com/jethrodaniel/docker-rails/master/install.sh | bash
 ```

-Then update the Dockerfile's ruby version (first line) to match your Gemfile.
+Update the Dockerfile's ruby version (first line) to match your Gemfile.

 ## what it do